 From this public dock, you can join a motorboat tour of 1 hour around the floating market for 150,000 VND per boat.
 You can rent a boat for you and your party or join other tourists and share the cost.

 Cai Rang Floating Market can be easily distinguished as a large group of barges floating in the center of Can Tho river.
-Depending on the time of the year the market may have more or less inflow of farmers and merchants.
+Depending on the time of the year the market may have more or less farmers and merchants.
 The most active seasons are January-February, 1 or 2 weeks before Tết or Lunar New Year, and April-May when tropical fruits are picked and make it to the consumer market.

 The operation of the floating market is really interesting and worth to understand.
 With the first light of dawn, farmers arrive on their small boats carrying the products they have picked from their gardens, mainly fruits, and vegetables.

 Traders, who live on the barge with their families, place a stick on the bow.
 Farmers offer traders those fruits and vegetables that still do not hang from the stick and may be of interest to them.
-Traders buy the desired products and place the stock on the deck.
+Traders acquire the desired products and place the stock on the deck.

 A few hours later, the roles are reversed.
 Farmers leave the market with their boats empty and it is now the turn of buyers, who approach the market from the shore.
 The goods in the floating market are cheaper than inland markets for one simple reason: commercial transactions off-land are exempt from taxes.